How to get a Mortgage as a Foreign Buyer

 How much will they lend me ?

-In general, to non-residents, you will get a maximum of 70% of the mortgage or property price financed by the bank.
-This means you need to put 30% down minimum.
-Many banks lend down 50% max which means you need to put the other half yourself.
+In general, to non-residents, you will get a maximum of 50% of the mortgage or property price financed by the bank.
+This means you need t5 put 30% down minimum.

 How should I start ?